Red Bull GmbH: Motorsport

-In motorsport, these teams include Red Bull Racing (previously Jaguar Racing before which it was Stewart Grand Prix) and Scuderia AlphaTauri, previously Scuderia Toro Rosso and before that it was Minardi F1 Team.
-(Scuderia Toro Rosso is Italian for Team Red Bull.)
-Both teams have scored Grand Prix victories, and Red Bull Racing won the Constructors' Championship for the 2010, 2011, 2012, 2013 and 2022 seasons.
-Sebastian Vettel won four Drivers' Championships in row in 2010, 2011, 2012, and 2013 while driving for Red Bull Racing.
-Red Bull Racing driver Max Verstappen won the 2021 and 2022 Formula One Driver's Championship.
+In 1995, Red Bull sponsored its first motorsports team, the Swiss Formula One team Sauber.
+In late 2004, the company purchased Jaguar to become Red Bull Racing for 2005, The next year it expanded with as second team named Scuderia Toro Rosso (Italian for Team Red Bull) by buying the Minardi team.
+The latter team was later renamed Scuderia AlphaTauri and currently Racing Bulls.
+Both teams have scored Grand Prix victories, with Red Bull Racing winning the 2010, 2011, 2012, 2013, 2022 and 2023 Constructors' Championship.
+Two Red Bull Racing drivers have won the Drivers' Championship; Sebastian Vettel won the championship in 2010, 2011, 2012, and 2013, with Max Verstappen winning the 2021, 2022, 2023 and 2024 Formula One Drivers' Championships.

+Red Bull Racing used Renault engines between 2007 and 2018, before beginning a partnership with Honda that lasts until the end of 2025.
+In 2021, Red Bull founded its own power unit division, Red Bull Powertrains, which will begin producing its own power units for the Red Bull-owned teams in 2026 with backing from Ford.
+Red Bull Racing chief technical officer Adrian Newey has been credited with designing highly-successful cars that are capable of championship contention.
+The Red Bull Racing RB19, designed by Newey, is one of the most dominant cars in Formula One history, winning 21 out of 22 races in the 2023 season.

-According to Red Bull Team Principal Christian Horner in F1's Netflix original series Formula 1: Drive to Survive, Red Bull is in a unique position wherein they have four drivers (two at Red Bull Racing and two at Scuderia AlphaTauri).
-He also stated that the drivers in Scuderia AlphaTauri are Red Bull contracted drivers.
+According to former Red Bull Team Principal Christian Horner in the Netflix original series Formula 1: Drive to Survive, Red Bull is in a unique position wherein they have four drivers (two at Red Bull Racing and two at Scuderia AlphaTauri).
+He also stated that the two AlphaTauri drivers are Red Bull contracted drivers.

-In motorcycling, Red Bull is a title sponsor of Red Bull KTM Factory Racing and main sponsor of Repsol Honda.
+In 2010, the Red Bull Racing engineer Adrian Newey designed a prototype racing car, the Red Bull X2010, for the video game Gran Turismo 5.

+In 2022, Red Bull announced a full-on production of a hypercar called RB17, also designed by Newey.

 In 2006, Red Bull announced they would be sponsoring the NASCAR Team Red Bull.
 They debuted in the Nextel Cup Series at Lowe's Motor Speedway.
 The team was shut down in December 2011 and its assets acquired by BK Racing.

+In January 2025, Red Bull announced their return to NASCAR (for the first time since the closure of Red Bull Racing Team in 2011) by sponsoring Shane van Gisbergen (a former driver for Red Bull-sponsored Triple Eight in the Supercars championship) and Connor Zilisch with Trackhouse Racing for certain races in the 2025 NASCAR Cup Series.

 The Stock Car Brasil team WA Mattheis was sponsored by Red Bull between 2009 and 2016; Cacá Bueno has won the 2009, 2011 and 2012 championships.
-The Australian Supercars Championship' Triple Eight Race Engineering has also been sponsored by Red Bull since 2013.
+The Australian Supercars Championship's Triple Eight Race Engineering has also been sponsored by Red Bull since 2013.
 Jamie Whincup has won three titles in 2013, 2014 and 2017 and team-mate Shane van Gisbergen won the championship in 2016, 2021 and again in 2022 at the Gold Coast 500.